Dear County and District Superintendents and Charter School Administrators:

 The California Department of Education (CDE) is providing local educational agencies (LEAs) information regarding the Physical Fitness Test (PFT).

-LEAs must administer the PFT for school year 2021–22 between February 1 through May 31, 2022.For this testing period, the CDE emergency regulations can be found in Item 07 of the California State Board of Education Agenda for January 2022 web page and will allow LEAs to administer the PFT using only the five components (tests) listed below:
+There have been no changes from the 2021–22 PFT administration.
+LEAs must administer the PFT for school year 2022–23 between February 1 through May 31, 2023.For this testing period, the CDE readoption of emergency regulations can be found in Item 06 of the California State Board of Education Agenda for May 2022 web page and requires LEAs to administer the PFT to eligible students using only the five components (tests) listed below:

 - Aerobic Capacity